masterfully/masterfully/README.md

 ## 🌟 About Me

-I’m a final-year Software Engineering student with a passion for **building reliable systems** and **ensuring quality software through testing**.
-While I’ve built a strong foundation as a **Manual and Automation Tester**, I’m also pursuing opportunities to grow as a **Backend Developer** using **Node.js** and **TypeScript**.

-I enjoy working in collaborative environments, solving real-world problems, and continuously improving my skills in software testing, web technologies, and backend development.
+I’m a Software Engineering student passionate about **full-stack web development** and delivering **clean, scalable software**.
+During my internship at **Cloud Technology Vietnam**, I worked with **React/Next.js** and **Java Spring Boot**, gaining real production experience and reinforcing my love for building robust applications.

+I thrive in Agile teams, enjoy designing APIs and intuitive UIs, and constantly explore new technologies to grow as a developer.

 ---

 ## 🎯 Career Goals

-- ✅ Become a well-rounded **QA Engineer** with hands-on automation skills.
-- ✅ Transition into a **Node.js/TypeScript Developer** role, contributing to scalable backend services.
+- 🚀 Grow into a **Full-Stack Developer** (React/Next.js & Spring Boot/Node.js).
-- ✅ Work in a product or outsourcing company where I can learn from senior engineers and deliver real value.
+- 💡 Contribute to impactful products where I can learn from senior engineers and ship high-quality features.
+- 🔄 Continue improving in automated testing to deliver stable, maintainable code.

 ---